THE DHARMA FLOWER SUTRA SEEN THROUGH

 If and when they must

-expound the Dharma to them
+expound the Dharma to them,

 monks should not play around and laugh.

-On going into villages to beg for food
+On going into villages

-clerics have to be accompanied by another monk.
+clerics have to be accompanied

-If there is no other monk
+If there is no other monk,

-then such a cleric should whole-heartedly
+then such a cleric should wholeheartedly

 bear in mind the teaching of the Buddha.

-This is what is called the practices
+These are what are called the practices

-of the spheres of frequentation towards enlightenment.
+of the spheres of frequentation

-Whether these practices are brought about by karma
+are brought about by karma,

 or whether they are not subject

-to cause or conditions at all
+to cause or conditions at all,

-or even if they are endowed with these two aspects,
+or even if they are endowed

 bodhisattvas can expound the Dharma